 First let me chat about why I wanted DIY sheer curtains in the first place!
-Although you might already know that I love sheers.
-In my constant effort to make the townhouse look bigger and brighter, I have found an ally in sheer curtains because sheers let in lots of diffused light but blur the edges of the windows, making them appear larger (and of the same size).
-With fabric in similar shades as our all-white walls, I also think that our DIY sheer curtains make the rooms look bigger.
+Although you might already know that I love sheer curtains.
+In an effort to make the small townhouse look bigger and brighter, I have found an ally in easy to sew DIY sheer curtains because sheers let in lots of diffused light but blur the edges of the windows, making them appear larger (and of the same size).
+With fabric in similar shades as our all-white walls, I also think that our DIY sheer curtains make the rooms look bigger as well.

 |Our backyard – must fix that dilapidated fence this summer . . .|

-Instead of ditching the original sheer curtains and starting fresh, we just added on to the sheers with fabric my Mom scored for $2.00/meter.
+Instead of ditching the original DIY sheer curtains and starting fresh, we just added on to the sheers with fabric my Mom scored for $2.00/meter.
 On its own, that fabric was too sheer as well, but together with my old DIY sheer curtain panels, they created the perfect layered sheers.
 Here’s a before & after photo of the sheers, side by side, so you can see the difference before I explain the how-to:

 The new fabric has nicely finished edges, so my Mom only hemmed the top and bottom and totally skipped hemming the sides.
 She made the length just a tiny bit longer than the original sheers so the old ones wouldn’t peak out the bottom.
 Here’s a closer look at the finished edge of this sheer fabric:

 The real genius of this fabric is that it is extra wide, because it’s designed for sheer draperies, so each of the four new panels is double the width of the original panel.
 We folded each new panel in half, and slipped in an original panel into each new, folded panel and then clipped everything into place.
 From the outside edges, the old panel is trapped inside the new panel and is barely visible.
 We kind of made a “sheer sandwich,” with the new fabric as the slices of bread and the old sheers as the filling.
 Okay, maybe it’s more like a sheer pita sandwich, lol, because the new fabric wraps around the old and only has one open side.
 If you rustle around, you can reach the old panel from the middle of the curtains (where they meet) or the bottom.
 But if you aren’t touching them, the new layered sheer curtains just look like a floaty, gauzy curtain – it is hard to see where one layers begins and ends.

 Here are some close up photos of my new layered sheers, but bare in mind it is really hard to photograph what I’m explaining because these sheers are so, well, sheer.

 |The outside edges|

-If you were to push open the sheers from the middle, you could peak in between the layers:
+If you were to push open the new DIY sheer curtains from the middle, you could peak in between the layers:

-The result is more subtly diffused light, a smidge more privacy and a fuller, less skimpy look.
+The result is more subtly diffused light, a bit more privacy and a fuller, less skimpy look.
 I think they look more luxe now!
 The added layers make the sheers more stiff, too, and thus less droopy.
 The additional layers really make a difference in real life, but it’s hard to capture it on camera.
-Take my word that this layering trick makes formerly skimpy curtains look much more full (and more expensive, even though this tweak cost only $20).
+Take my word that this layering trick makes formerly skimpy sheer curtains look much more full (and more expensive, I think, even though this tweak cost only $20).

-Here are the old, single panel sheers, the BEFORE.
+Here are the old, single panel DIY sheer curtains, the BEFORE.
 You can even see the window frame & baseboard heater very clearly through the curtains:

 With the “sheer sandwich,” the AFTER, the window frame and heater are more obscured, and the curtains aren’t as droopy at the top, where they are hung on the rings.
 Subtle, I know.
 Maybe you should come over for a homemade latte and I can show you my new DIY layered sheers?